A Closer Look Into the Retail Apocalypse

 - JC Penney – Back in 2017, it closed around 138 stores and attempted to restructure its entire business.
 However, in 2019, it announced that it will close 24 more stores.

 - Payless – Having filed for bankruptcy two times in one year, the discount shoe retailer announced it would close 2,300 stores in the US.

 The retailers listed above are just a few of the countless brands that have announced the closure of their stores.
+When examining a timeline look of retailers affected by the retail apocalypse, you can see there are plenty of known brands.
 From filing bankruptcy to closing most of the stores spread across the nation, the retail apocalypse has definitely done a number on many retailers.